-To operate properly, the DMA module needs to know the DPSRAM or RAM address to read from or write to.
-This information is configured in the DMA Channel x Start Address Register A (DMAxSTAH and DMAxSTAL) and DMA Channel x Start Address Register B (DMAxSTBH and DMAxSTBL).
+To operate properly, the DMA needs to know the DPSRAM address to read from or write to as an offset from the beginning of the DMA memory.
+This information is configured in the DMA Channel x DPSRAM Start Address Offset A (DMAxSTA) register and DMA Channel x DPSRAM Start Address Offset B (DMAxSTB) register.

-Figure 22-5 is an example that shows how the primary and secondary DMA Channel 4 buffers are set up on the dsPIC33E/PIC24E device at address 0xD000 and 0xD010, respectively.
+Figure 22-5 is an example that shows how the primary and secondary DMA Channel 4 buffers are set up on the dsPIC33FJ256GP710 device at address 0x7800 and 0x7810, respectively.